 CBG also has other properties.
 According to Forbes, it helps to regulate mood and it’s also a potent neuro-protector.
 Moreover, CBG has pain-relieving properties and also antifungal properties.
 In addition, there are many promising studies about CBG and its insecticidal properties.

 Furthermore, it is also thought that CBG could be efficient in the treatment of glaucoma and certain types of cancer.
 Additionally, CBG has been researched to treat inflammatory bowel syndrome.

 How to Get CBG

-Because of the difficulties to obtain CBG in high doses, there are not currently any products that specifically market themselves as “CBG products”.
-Nonetheless, full-spectrum cannabis products contain CBG, although it’s difficult to know how much CBG is absorbed by your body.
+Because of the difficulties in obtaining CBG in high doses, there are not currently any products that specifically market themselves as “CBG products”.
+However, full-spectrum cannabis products do contain CBG, but it’s hard to tell how much CBG your body takes in.

-It takes lots of plants to obtain just small amounts of CBG and that’s why CBG products are so expensive to produce.
-The future challenge will be to produce CBG in larger quantities and reduce the cost of its production and commercialization.
+It takes lots of plants to obtain just small amounts of CBG, and that’s why CBG products are so expensive to produce.
+The next challenge will be to make more CBG and cut down on the cost of making and selling it.

 This post was originally published on January 15, 2020.
 It was most recently updated on February 22, 2022.